University Housing and Dining

 Jester Center, Whitis Court, San Jacinto Hall, Almetris Duren Hall, Brackenridge Hall, Prather Hall, Moore-Hill, and Roberts Hall accommodate approximately 5,500 students.
 Andrews, Blanton, and Carothers honors residence halls accommodate about 500 students.
 Dobie Twenty21 accommodates approximately 700 students.

 2400 Nueces, located off-campus in the west campus area, is open to undergraduate students who have completed at least 30 semester hours of coursework.
 More information about 2400 Nueces is available online.
 The University Apartments, located in off-campus areas that have shuttle bus service, are open to graduate and undergraduate students who have completed at least 30 semester hours of coursework, including those with families.
 Gateway Apartments and Colorado Apartments have approximately four hundred air-conditioned, unfurnished units; Brackenridge Apartments have approximately three hundred one-, two-, and three-bedroom, air-conditioned, unfurnished units.
-Rates for Colorado Apartments include gas and water.
-Rates for all units include water, internet and laundry.
-Residents pay for electricity in all units.
+Rates for all units include utilities, internet and laundry.
 Apartment contracts may be signed up to sixty days before move-in.
 More information about University Apartments is available online and from The University of Texas at Austin, University Apartments, 3501 Lake Austin Boulevard, Austin TX 78703-5533.

 A wide range of privately owned housing is available for men, women, and families in the University community.
 Arrangements for living in these residence halls, rooming and boarding houses, cooperative houses, apartments, and private homes are made directly with the management of each residence.
 The University maintains a website that includes links to other housing and real estate listings.